lhmygis/dP2L-models-for-CAMELS-learning/README.md

    save_path_models = f"../the project path/Models_h5/dP2L.h5"
    ```

-3. Download CAMELS-US dataset `https://ral.ucar.edu/solutions/products/camels` or use the example data provided in this repository, and reorganize the two directory as follows:
+3. Download CAMELS-US dataset `https://ral.ucar.edu/solutions/products/camels` or use the example data provided in this repository, and reorganize the directory as follows:

    ```
    Root Directory\dP2L\